ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 <div class="try-it">
   <h2>Try It: Writing you own Functions</h2>
   <p>Write two more functions - one for making a bowl of cereal and the other, you pick.
-Each function should print out at least one statement.
+Each function should print out at least two statements.
 Verify your functions are working by calling them.</p>
   <p><strong>Explore:</strong> What happens if you call your function on line 2, then declare it on line 4?
 </p>
 </div>